PEP 725 – Specifying external dependencies in pyproject.toml

 Build and host dependencies

-Clear separation of metadata associated with the definition of build and target platforms, rather than assuming that build and target platform will always be the same, is important [5].
+Clear separation of metadata associated with the definition of build and host platforms, rather than assuming that build and host platform will always be the same, is important [5].

 Build dependencies are typically run during the build process - they may be